-Undergraduate programs related to the legal profession are found in this department.
+Undergraduate programs related to the legal profession are in this School.
 Programs include academic course work and practical experiences designed to develop the knowledge, critical thinking and communication skills necessary for contributing to the legal profession.
-All of the department faculty are licensed attorneys, judges and magistrates and are available for career advising.
+All of the program faculty are licensed attorneys, judges and magistrates and are available for career advising.